code-not-found/code-not-found.github.io/_posts/jsf-primefaces/2015-01-04-jsf-primefaces-login-servlet-filter-example.md

 {% capture notice-github %}
 ![github mark](/assets/images/logos/github-mark.png){: .align-left}
-If you would like to run the above code sample you can get the full source code [here](https://github.com/code-not-found/jsf-primefaces/tree/master/jsf-jetty-primefaces-login-servlet-filter).
+If you would like to run the above code sample you can get the full source code [here](https://github.com/code-not-found/jsf-primefaces/tree/master/jsf-primefaces-login-servlet-filter).
 {% endcapture %}
 <div class="notice--info">{{ notice-github | markdownify }}</div>

-This concludes the PrimeFaces login example using Spring Boot.
-If you found this post helpful or have any questions or remarks, please leave a comment.
+This concludes the JSF login page example using PrimeFaces and Spring Boot.
+If you found this post helpful or have any questions or remarks, please leave a comment below.